nkurien/FYP-MLEvaluator/diary/FYP_Diary.md

 My supervisor reminded me to focus on discussing my results and findings of my project - and evaluate their performance.
 It's important that my report reflects its title, as obvious as that sounds.

 I'll pushing to the repo again very soon.

+### 27th January
+Worked on a new simple notebook just to experiment with SKLearn's preprocessing libraries and envision how I could make a preprocessing pipeline.

+I've been looking for material to research on Logistic Regression so I can get working on it quickly.
+I've found a great excerpt from chapter 4 of
+Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 3rd Edition.
+I think this could be helpful.